Cray-HPE/docs-csm/upgrade/1.2/README.md

-# CSM 1.0.0 or later to 1.2.0 Upgrade Process
+# CSM 1.0.x to 1.2.x Upgrade Process

 ## Introduction

-This document guides an administrator through the upgrade of Cray Systems Management from v1.0 to v1.2.
+This document guides an administrator through the upgrade of Cray Systems Management from v1.0.x to v1.2.x.
 When upgrading a system, follow this top-level file from top to bottom.
 The content on this top-level page is meant to be terse.
 For additional reference material on the upgrade processes and scripts mentioned explicitly on this page, see [resource material](resource_material/README.md).

+If you are considering an upgrade from CSM 1.0.x to 1.2.0, please instead download and use CSM 1.2.1.

-A major feature of CSM 1.2 is the Bifurcated CAN (BICAN).
+A major feature of CSM 1.2.x is the Bifurcated CAN (BICAN).
 The BICAN is designed to separate administrative network traffic from user network traffic.
 For more information, see the [BICAN Summary](../../operations/network/management_network/bican_technical_summary.md).
-Review the BICAN Summary before continuing with the CSM 1.2 upgrade.
+Review the BICAN Summary before continuing with the CSM 1.2.x upgrade.

 For detailed BICAN documentation, see the [BICAN Technical Details](../../operations/network/management_network/bican_technical_details.md) page.